NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 [![GDC Data Submission Portal Workflow Submit](images/GDC_Submission_Portal_Workflow_Submit.png)](images/GDC_Submission_Portal_Workflow_Submit.png "Click to see the full image.")

 ### Release Data
 When the GDC harmonized data is ready and the project data is complete, the submitter or project owner will release the project.
 This will release harmonized data to the GDC for access through the [GDC Data Portal](https://gdc-portal.nci.nih.gov/) and other [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools).

 [![GDC Data Submission Portal Workflow Release](images/GDC_Submission_Portal_Workflow_Release.png)](images/GDC_Submission_Portal_Workflow_Release.png "Click to see the full image.")

-## Project Life Cyle
+## Project Lifecycle

-The life cycle of a project in the GDC describes the workflow of a project throughout the data submission process.
-The project life cycle starts with the upload and validation of data into the project and ends with the release of the harmonized data to the GDC Data Portal and other GDC data access tools.
-Throughout the life cycle, the project transitions through various states in which the project is open for uploading data, in review, and released.
-This life cycle is continuous as new project data becomes available.
+The lifecycle of a project in the GDC describes the workflow of a project throughout the data submission process.
+The project lifecycle starts with the upload and validation of data into the project and ends with the release of the harmonized data to the GDC Data Portal and other GDC data access tools.
+Throughout the lifecycle, the project transitions through various states in which the project is open for uploading data, in review, and released.
+This lifecycle is continuous as new project data becomes available.

-To summarize the project life cycle and transition to the various states of the project, the following operations can be performed by the submitter:
+To summarize the project lifecycle and transition to the various states of the project, the following operations can be performed by the submitter:

 * The submitter can upload and validate data if the project __is not in__ REVIEW.
 * The submitter can review the project if it __is__ OPEN.
 The GDC will prevent users from uploading any new data during the review period.